Binary Options Money Management

 This money management strategy is based on the famous Fibonacci numbers:

-The number in the sequence determines the trade size – a loss means to move to the next number while a profitable trade moves back 2 positions.
-For example – if there were 5 unsuccessful trades before a profitable one, and the basic trade size is $10 (times the Fibonacci multiplier):
+The number in the sequence determines the trade size – a loss means to move to the next number while a profitable trade moves back two positions.
+For example, if there were five unsuccessful trades before a profitable one, and the basic trade size is $10 (times the Fibonacci multiplier):

-This system guarantees a profit in the long-run, if the necessary conditions are met – that trades return close to 100% about 50% of the time.
-This is not necessarily true for binary options, and the system was originally designed for games of chance rather than financial markets.
-Traders who want to try this system are advised to test it with smaller amounts.
+Also, this system was originally designed for games of chance rather than financial markets.
+So traders who want to try this system should test it with smaller amounts.

 Risk & Reward Ratio